gomobile/iotapp-template-uart/README.md

   only necessary to monitor the TxD pin.

   This UART must be initialized with mraa using its device name.

+  Referred to as "UART port 1" in the Joule module hardware documentation.

 * `Uart("/dev/ttyS2")` is accessed via the USB “FTDI” interface.